 We are committed to ensuring that your information is secure.
-To prevent unauthorised access or disclosure, we have in place physical, electronic and managerial procedures to safeguard and secure the information we collect from you.
+To prevent unauthorised access or disclosure, we have in place physical, electronic and managerial systems to safeguard and secure the information we collect from you.
 We will not disclose your personal data to other organisations unless it is required in the course of your transaction, when providing our services or if you have consented to its release.

 A cookie is a small file sent to your computer's hard drive to help analyse web traffic or let you know when you visit a particular site.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.

 We use traffic log cookies to identify which pages are being used.
-This helps us analyse data about web page traffic and improve our website in order to tailor it to client needs.
+This helps us analyse data about web page traffic and improve our website to better meet our clients’ needs.
 We only use this information for statistical analysis purposes and then the data is removed from the system.
 Follow the link here if you want more information about Google Analytics.